SIZE GUIDE

 Step 2

-Place your foot on top of the paper with your heel in contact with the wall.
-Make sure the paper does not slip and remains in full contact with the wall.
+Place your foot on the paper with your heel touching the wall.
+Make sure the paper doesn't slip and stays in contact with the wall when positioning.

 -